 So, how does this work in the real world?
 Say you were a small company selling your products.
 You wanted to increase sales.
 You would use every psychological trick in the book to get your customers to buy, not only in the first place but repeatedly.
 This is a basic example of how thought and the freedom to think clearly are compromised.

 Anyone with this knowledge can use it to their advantage.
 For example, politicians, social media sites, large brands.
-Politician play on their voter’s natural stereotypes or biases.
-Big brands exploit customer’s mental affiliation with their logos and symbols.
+Politicians play on their voter’s natural stereotypes or biases.
+Big brands exploit customer’s mental affiliations with their logos and symbols.
 Social media sites have a huge pool of data, ready to be captured, analysed and put to use.

 Social Media Manipulation